kindofwhat/IntelligencePipeline/README.md

 # Intelligence Pipeline - Goals
 * provide a fast and persistent data pipeline for documents
 * be as open as possible for modern data analytics/machine learning/AI frameworks
+    * make use of those frameworks, do not try to reproduce them
+    * make them comparable by storing the results in a comparable format
-* gather as much information as possible of documents
+* gather as much information as possible about documents
     * Metadata
     * Authorization
     * inner structure
     * relations
     * categories
-* have a way to compare and weight the results of the different frameworks, e.g. LanuageDetection by Apache Tika and Google

 # Path chosen
 * be open source